 East London

-Ask any Londoner to recommend you a hotel and they’ll understandably struggle to name you more than the Ritz or the Savoy.
+Ask any Londoner to recommend you a hotel and they’ll understandably struggle to name more than the Ritz or the Savoy.
 There are thousands of hotels in London and the one for you depends entirely on why you’re here.
 Are you looking to stay somewhere peaceful, in the heart of London’s nightlife, or where the cultures at?
 The Curtain is an unbelievably trendy hotel smack bang in the middle of the even trendier Shoreditch.
-An all year round pool and terrace make it easy to chill on your own and the plentiful bars and restaurants of East London are only yards away.
+An all-year-round pool and terrace make it easy to chill and bars and restaurants of East London are only yards away.

-Described as a ‘the most charming hotel in England’ by Vogue, 40 Winks on the Mile End Road is a stunningly chic boutique hotel with only two rooms!
+Described by Vogue as ‘the most charming hotel in England’, 40 Winks on Mile End Road is a boutique hotel with only two rooms!
 Perfect for someone looking for a quieter stay.
-Situated a short walk from Brick Lane, Victoria Park and the bars and pubs of Bethnal Green, 40 Winks mission is to ‘offer an antidote to the bland uniformity of most hotel chains’.
+Situated a short walk from Brick Lane, Victoria Park and the bars and pubs of Bethnal Green, 40 Winks’ mission is to ‘offer an antidote to the bland uniformity of most hotel chains’.

 West London

 The Pilgrim, a stylish boutique just around the corner from Paddington is a great choice if you want to be central but not in the thick of it.
-Hyde Park is less than 10 minutes away and you’re only a few stops from beautiful South Kensington and the museum district.
+Hyde Park is less than 10 minutes away and you’re only a few stops from South Kensington, and the museum district.

-If you really want to be in the thick of it on your trip, Soho is probably the place to be.
-Mimi’s Hotel Soho offers cosy and stylish rooms that wouldn’t look out of place in Bond film for reasonable (for London) prices, and Z Soho on Old Compton Street is perfectly located for seeing a show.
+If you really want to be in the thick of it, Soho is the place to be.
+Mimi’s Hotel Soho offers cosy and stylish rooms that wouldn’t look out of place in Bond film for reasonable (for London) prices.
+And Z Soho on Old Compton Street is perfectly located for seeing a show.
 Both hotels have rooms specifically for solo travellers.

 North London